|site search by freefind||advanced|

-In 1977, Rene Caisse signed over a four herb formula to Resperin Corp. of Canada under the stipulation that Resperin complete clinical tests on the formula.
+In 1977, Rene Caisse signed over the authentic essiac four herb formula to Resperin Corp. of Canada under the stipulation that Resperin complete clinical tests on the formula.
 The agreement granted permission for the use of essiac as research only, and dictated that if they did not complete these tests, Dr. Charles Brusch would have complete control of the formula (Dr. Brusch and Caisse had performed clinical tests on essiac together in the 1960's).
 It turns out that Resperin breached the contract by never completing the tests, but the formula still remained with them.

 The eight herb formula Rene Caisse revealed to Dr. Charles Brusch contained: Burdock Root, Blessed Thistle, Kelp, Red Clover, Sheep Sorrel, Slippery Elm Back, Turkey Rhubarb Root, and Watercress.
 Brusch performed eight years of clinical research on this oral form of essiac.
 He even took it himself when he fell ill with cancer.
 Brusch made the claim that this eight herb essiac alone cured his cancer.